dokumentacion/planaria/use.md

 Bitcoin has been around for a decade, yet we have very small variety of "Explorer" services that lets people make sense of the blockchain.
 This is because these "explorers" were built with a very narrow use case in mind.

-Planaria sees Bitcoin as a computer, and was designed to complement this vision.
+Planaria sees **Bitcoin as a computer**, and was designed to complement this vision.

 With Planaria, you can build your own custom **"block explorer"** that functions whichever way you want.